 - The waves are starting to rise.
 Now I have to call Terje to find out where he is, concludes a cheerful Irons.

 To understand the Terje of the present, we must return to the Terje of the past.
 To the 90s.
 When the sport of snowboarding went from underground to mainstream popular culture.
 With a lot of money coming into the industry, there were many who wanted a piece of the snowboarding pie.
-And with a lot of money came forces that wanted to benefit from the work others had founded.
-The conflict between the International Snowboard Federation (ISF) and the International Ski Federation (FIS) flared up in the wake of snowboarding's debut as an Olympic exercise in Nagano in 1998.
+Along with all the money came forces that wanted to benefit from the work others had founded.
+The conflict between the International Snowboard Federation (ISF) and the International Ski Federation (FIS) flared up in the wake of snowboarding's debut as an Olympic sport in Nagano in 1998.

 - It became impossible for large parts of the Norwegian people to press him to their chest, explains board sports researcher and associate professor at the University of South-East Norway, Tommy Langseth, when Fri Flyt talks to him about Terje's boycott.